 It is becoming increasingly important for researchers to develop communication skills that enable them to discuss their findings and its importance to an audience outside of academia.

 This blog exercise will give you the opportunity to practise discussing your work with that wider audience.
 The blog post should be 300-500 words and be accessible to a non-specialist audience.
-Examples can be found here.
+An example can be found here.
 If you have relevant photos (which you own the copyright for) for this blog, please supply them at time of submission, alternatively we can source stock images.

 More information on how to write a blog will be distributed to successful scholarship recipients.